BioRDM/fair-in-circadian-practice/_episodes/16-period-analysis.md

 for the rhythm to complete one full cycle, typically from one peak (or trough) to the next peak (or trough).

+In order to characterize the data with period/phase/amplitude we model the observed signal as known mathematical function of periodic properties, typically cosine.

 ## I am a section